mikavilpas/yazi.nvim/README.md

     -- more information, see :h nvim_open_win
     yazi_floating_window_border = 'rounded',

+    -- some yazi.nvim commands copy text to the clipboard.
+This is the register -- yazi.nvim should use for copying.
+Defaults to "*", the system clipboard clipboard_register = "*",

     hooks = {
       -- if you want to execute a custom action when yazi has been opened, -- you can define it here.